What Is Linalool? Benefits, Sources, Side Effects, How to Use It - Dr. Axe

 If you are taking medications or are pregnant, speak to your doctor about potential interactions before using essential oils.

 When linalool is made synthetically and added to beauty or household products, it will likely be mixed with other chemicals that can cause issues, such as nasal sensitivity, allergies and skin rashes.
-To avoid this, don’t buy products that lists fragrance, parfum, phthalates, DEP, DBP or DEHP as an ingredient.
+To avoid this, don’t buy products that list fragrance, parfum, phthalates, DEP, DBP or DEHP as ingredients.

 When “linalool” is listed on a label, it’s likely a synthetic, man-made version, not the natural compounds part of a more complex organic essential oil.